AviatrixSystems/terraform-modules/aviatrix-controller-build/README.md

 - **root_volume_size**

   The size of the hard disk for the controller instance.
-If not stated, will use default value (currently: 32) as suggested by Aviatrix.
+If not stated, will use default value (currently: 64) as suggested by Aviatrix.

 - **root_volume_type**

   The type of the hard disk for the controller instance, Default value is "gp2".

+- **root_volume_encrypted**

+  Whether encryption is enabled for the hard disk for the controller instance, Default value is false

+- **root_volume_kms_key_id**

+  The KMS key ID/ARN for the key used to encrypt the disk if encryption is used for the controller disk.
+Optional even if root_volume_encrypted is true.
+Example: arn:aws:kms:us-west-2:012xxxx:key/xxxxx-xxxx-xxxx-xxxx-xxxxxxxxx

 - **instance_type**